kserrano109/Medicago_Rhizophagus_RNAseq/README.md

 ***

-## Very basic instructions for pulling a docker image that supports these R Notebooks:
+## Very basic instructions for pulling a docker image that supports these Jupyter Notebooks:

 1. docker is installed on your computer and running (might as well be the latest version)
 2. adjust docker preferences>resources to at least 8GB memory and at least 16GB disk image size